Request Info Enroll Now

 Academic Hours: 3

-MAT 1743 – Problem Solving with Real Numbers (Prerequisite: MAT 1723).
+MAT 1743 – Problem Solving (Prerequisite: MAT 1723).
 This course is designed for elementary and special education majors.
-Topics includes logic, applications of real numbers, probability, and statistics.
+Topics include logic, applications of real numbers, probability, and statistics.
 Three hours lecture.
 Three hours credit.

 MAT 2113 - Introduction to Linear Algebra